-- 5.12.
-An asset is an item of land, building, road or other infrastructure, vehicle or plant, equipment, furniture and fittings or information and communications technology (hardware and software) with a life exceeding one year. - 5.13.
-The acquisition and disposal of assets will be completed in accordance with the Disposal and acquisition policy. - 5.14.
-The financial thresholds for both disposals and acquisitions are as follows:
+- 5.13.
+An asset is an item of land, building, road or other infrastructure, vehicle or plant, equipment, furniture and fittings or information and communications technology (hardware and software) with a life exceeding one year. - 5.14.
+The acquisition and disposal of assets will be completed in accordance with the Disposal and Acquisition of Land and Buildings Policy.
+In addition, there is a new Disposal of Small Land Parcels Policy. - 5.15.
+The financial thresholds for both disposals and acquisitions are as shown in the table below: